 There is nothing you have to do to prove your worthiness; to think otherwise is coming from toxic shame, not reality.

 If anyone is unable to acknowledge your worth and value by words, deeds, or attitudes-- that is about their insecurity issues; and is not your problem to fix.

 Lay down the mask and let go of trying to be someone you are not, let go of trying to ‘earn’ or prove you are worthy or lovable-- you already are; you already have it.

-PS: Part of my helping love addicts through my love addiction-coaching program is to learn how to internalize this concept of self-worth (a concept that is based on the truth/reality).
+PS: Part of my helping love addicts through my love addiction-coaching program is to learn how to internalize this concept of self-worth (a concept that is based on what I believe is 100% truth/reality).

 3. Acceptance is essential to your well-being

 Acceptance is part of living a healthy life.
 Accepting "what is", is empowering and freeing.
 Acceptance is an important aspect to growing and recovering.

 You probably heard of the “Serenity Prayer”… “God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference”.

 It is a wise and powerful saying.
 Whether you are spiritual or not, I encourage you to use this as a tool to apply healthy acceptance in your life.